Few-Shot Object Detection: A Comprehensive Survey: Transfer Learning

-A modified loss can guide the detector towards focusing on foreground regions or specific aspects and may also help in improving the consistency in multiple branches.
-Furthermore, a modification of the loss function can help to control the gradient flow in the detector and to improve the inner- and inter-class variance of features for object classification.
+A modified loss, which updates the training objective, can guide the detector towards focusing on foreground regions or specific aspects, may improve the consistency in multiple branches, and may also help to improve the inner- and inter-class variance of features for object classification.
+Furthermore, restricting the gradient flow in the detector or slightly modifying the training scheme can improve the training of the different components of the detector.

-Chen \etal~\cite{LSTD-aaai2018} (LSTD) use additional background-depression and transfer-knowledge regularization terms in the loss function.
-Background depression penalizes activations in background regions by $\ell^2$ regularization.
-Thus, the detector focuses more on target objects.
-The transfer-knowledge regularization helps to incorporate the source-domain knowledge into the training procedure of target-domain.

-Li \etal~\cite{CGDP+FSCN-cvpr2021} (CGDP+FSCN) identified unlabeled instances of novel categories $\Cnovel$ in the base dataset $\Dbase$ as problematic.
-They introduce an additional semi-supervised loss term to also utilize these unlabeled instances.
-Since this loss also proposes many hard negatives of base categories, they additionally prune the dataset to select only the most likely unlabeled novel category objects.

-Chen \etal~\cite{BottomUpTopDownAttention-arxiv2020} (AttFDNet) propose an object concentration loss to improve the intra-class agreements and a background concentration loss to tackle the problem of unlabeled instances in the dataset.
-The object concentration loss maximizes the cosine similarity between instances of the same category.
-The background concentration loss minimizes the cosine similarity between features corresponding to unlabeled instances and the weights for background in the classification layer.

-Similar to the meta-learning approach TIP~\cite{TIP-cvpr2021}, Wu \etal~\cite{FSOD-UP-iccv2021} (FSOD-UP) use a consistency loss to force features of two branches to be similar.
-They apply the KL-Divergence loss between these features.

-The detector of MPSR~\cite{MPSR-eecv2020} contains two branches that are loosely coupled via shared weights.
-Therefore both branches must contribute to the loss functions of the shared components in the two branches.
-The magnitude of contribution from each branch is controlled by a scaling parameter.
-CME~\cite{CME-cvpr2021} builds on top of MPSR, but introduces an additional adversarial training as we described in~\autoref{sec:dual-branch-meta-discriminative}.

-Also Xu \etal~\cite{FSSP-ieee2021} (FSSP) introduce an auxiliary branch.
-In their version, it included a full replication of the detection network with shared weights, an identical processing pipeline, and additional augmentation of objects.
-A modified classification loss combines the decisions in the original branch and this auxiliary branch that processes only one object with most of the background removed.
-According to Xu \etal~\cite{FSSP-ieee2021}, this leads to a greater focus on hard samples and consequently to improved detection scores.